S.A.F.E. Security Auditing

-Whether we’re processing a brand’s online payments or fulfilling its outbound shipments, we must harbor the ultimate in security, privacy and confidentiality across information technology, facilities and more.
-And that calls for a S.A.F.E. environment, in which we invest nearly $1 million annually.
+Whether we’re processing a brand’s online payments or fulfilling its outbound shipments, we assure the ultimate in security, privacy and confidentiality across information technology, facilities and more.
+That calls for a S.A.F.E. environment, in which we invest nearly $1 million annually.
 That’s a serious commitment to safety, security and reliability.

 Security Auditing, Securing Our Future Environment

 Securing Alta’s Future Environment is an initiative to ensure that our physical, software, hardware, and network securities are top of the line.
 Whereas PCI compliance governs the subset of data pertaining to financials and payments, S.A.F.E. secures other highly sensitive client and consumer information, including what is stored and transmitted across email and CRM systems, Web servers, etc. That calls for meeting a variety of agency and security-auditing standards:

 - U.S. Food and Drug Administration (FDA)

 - Health Information Technology for Economic and Clinical Health (HITECH) Act